Speech and communication

-Our pocket sized booklet to support discussions with health and social care professionals.
+Our pocket sized booklet What you should expect from your care can support discussions with health and social care professionals, including speech and language therapists.
 This may help lead to better outcomes for treatment and care with MND and contains the main points from the NICE guideline on motor neurone disease.
 NICE guidelines are produced by the National Institute of Health and Care Excellence, providing recommendations to help professionals support specific conditions, such as MND.